 Are you interested in the scientific work that leads to advances in medicine?

-The BSc Open Day is open to anyone who is interested in a career in animal-related science.
+The Biosciences Open Day is for those interested in a career in animal-related science.
 Parents, teachers and careers advisers are also welcome to attend.

-Members of staff will be available to discuss aspects of our BSc and MSci Biological Sciences programmes; the entrance requirements; and the teaching and research facilities.
+Members of staff will be available to discuss aspects of our BSc and MSci Biological Sciences programmes, the entrance requirements, and teaching and research facilities.
 In addition, current students of the RVC will take you on a tour of the London campus and provide a first-hand account of student life at the RVC.

-Please note: the BSc Biological Sciences Open Day is only for those students interested in studying the BSc/MSci Biological/Bioveterinary Sciences degree programmes.
-There will be no information available on the day about our veterinary medicine, nursing or Gateway courses.
+Please note that there will be no information available on the day about our veterinary medicine, nursing or Gateway courses.
 If you are interested in studying to become a veterinary surgeon or vet nurse, you should attend our main Open Day (held in May each year) or one of our frequent Open House events.
-The Camden campus is outside the Congestion Charging Zone but please note that there is no parking available.

 Open House (Campus Tours)

-Our Open House events are designed to allow prospective student, parents, teachers and careers advisors the chance to see one or both campuses on the same day.
+Our Open House events are designed to allow prospective students, parents, teachers and careers advisors the chance to see one or both campuses on the same day.

 We recommend visiting both campuses if you are interested in our Veterinary Medicine courses or just Hawkshead if you are considering studying for Veterinary Nursing (there is no teaching for this course in Camden).
 For the Biological Sciences courses, most of the teaching takes place in Camden, but the BSc Animal Behaviour, Welfare and Ethics course is based at Hawkshead for the final year.
 Postgraduate courses are mainly based at Camden, but many also share teaching with other establishments e.g. ZSL London and LSHTM.